-We may need to reduce our prices in response to competitive and customer pressures, including changing consumer preferences that may adversely impact the market for our products.
-These pressures may also restrict our ability to increase prices in response to commodity and other cost increases.
+The rapid emergence of new distribution channels, particularly e-commerce, may create consumer price deflation, affecting our retail customer relationships and presenting additional challenges to increasing prices in response to commodity or other cost increases.
 We may also need to increase or reallocate spending on marketing, retail trade incentives, materials, advertising, and new product innovation to maintain or increase market share.
 These expenditures are subject to risks, including uncertainties about trade and consumer acceptance of our efforts.
 If we are unable to compete effectively, our profitability, financial condition, and operating results may suffer.